ENG1304 – American Literature

 The course assumes a good proficiency in written and oral English

 Lectures, 2 hours weekly for 10 weeks, and seminars, 2 hours weekly for 8 weeks.
 36 hours in all.

 - An essay of 5 standard pages (a standard page consists of 2,300 characters) submitted by a stated deadline.
 References and bibliography comes in addition.
 You will get written feedback on the essay.
 Read more about rules concerning valid excuses and how to apply for postponements here.

 - For autumn 2020, attendance is not required, but highly recommended.

 As a full-time student you are expected to spend at least 12 hours a week studying for this course.

-In seminar weeks, two of those hours are spent in seminars with your teacher, one hour is spent attending lectures, and nine hours are free for your own studies.
-In non-seminar weeks, one hour is spent attending lectures, and 11 hours are free for your own studies.
-These hours should be spent reading, making notes on and reflecting on primary texts, exploring secondary texts and criticism, completing the assignments given by your seminar leader, and preparing to contribute your own viewpoints and ideas to class discussions.
+In seminar weeks, 2 of those hours are spent in seminars with your seminar leader, 2 hours are spent attending lectures, and 8 hours are free for your own studies.
+In non-seminar weeks, 2 hours are spent attending lectures, and 10 hours are free for your own studies.
+You should be spending these hours reading, making notes on and reflecting on primary texts, exploring secondary texts and criticism, completing the assignments given by your seminar leader, and preparing to contribute your own viewpoints and ideas to seminar discussions.
 You may also want to spend some of this time working on your essay writing skills and discussing the course material with other students.